 - The dissolution and winding-down procedures for the corporation;

-At a minimum, these provisions listed above should be included, but bylaws can be tailored to cover any number of rules that will help your corporation.
+At a minimum, these provisions listed above should be included, but the company bylaws can be tailored to cover any number of rules that will help your corporation.

 What is the Difference Between Bylaws and the Articles of Incorporation?

 The articles of incorporation are sometimes confused with the corporate bylaws.
 As mentioned above, the articles of incorporation are the initial formation document that launches your company into legal existence within the state.
-The articles contain basic information about the founders of the company, registered agent, and type of entity.
+The articles are filed with the Secretary of State and contain basic information about the founders of the company, registered agent, and type of entity.

 Most states require that corporations have bylaws in place.
 The organization’s bylaws are established after the articles of incorporation are filed and are usually not required to be filed with the state.
 The bylaws are an internal governance document that expands upon the purpose and rules of the corporation, as described in the articles of incorporation.